zendframework/zf2-documentation/docs/languages/en/in-depth-guide/data-binding.rst

    :emphasize-lines: 41

     <?php
-    // Filename: /module/Blog/src/Blog/Service/BlogServiceInterface.php
+    // Filename: /module/Blog/src/Blog/Service/PostServiceInterface.php
     namespace Blog\Service;

-    use Blog\Model\BlogInterface;
+    use Blog\Model\PostInterface;

-    interface BlogServiceInterface
+    interface PostServiceInterface
     {
         /**
          * Should return a set of all blogs that we can iterate over.
 Single entries of the array or \Traversable object
-         * should be of type \Blog\Model\Blog
+         * should be of type \Blog\Model\Post
          *
-         * @return array|BlogInterface[]
+         * @return array|PostInterface[]
          */
-        public function findAllBlogs();
+        public function findAllPosts();

         /**
          * Should return a single blog
          *
          * @param  int $id Identifier of the Blog that should be returned
-         * @return BlogInterface
+         * @return PostInterface
          */
-        public function findBlog($id);
+        public function findPost($id);

         /**
-         * Should save a given implementation of the BlogInterface and return it.
+         * Should save a given implementation of the PostInterface and return it.
 If it is an existing Blog the Blog
-         * should be updated, if it's a new Blog it should be created.
+         * should be updated, if it's a new Post it should be created.
          *
-         * @param  BlogInterface $blog
+         * @param  PostInterface $post
-         * @return BlogInterface
+         * @return PostInterface
          */
-        public function saveBlog(BlogInterface $blog);
+        public function savePost(PostInterface $post);

         /**
-         * Should delete a given implementation of the BlogInterface and return true if the deletion has been
+         * Should delete a given implementation of the PostInterface and return true if the deletion has been
          * successful or false if not.
          *
-         * @param  BlogInterface $blog
+         * @param  PostInterface $post
          * @return bool
          */
-        public function deleteBlog(BlogInterface $blog);
+        public function deletePost(PostInterface $post);
     }

 **The Service**